jerrykrinock/ScriptView/ReadMe.markdown

 ### System Requirements

 The ScriptView app, and this demo AppleScript, require Mac OS X 10.5 or later.
-They will run in ppc, i386 or x86_64 architecture.
-(The 'applet' executable in the ScriptViewDemo.app bundle has been hand-crafted with lipo to contain all three architectures.)
+They will run in i386 or x86_64 architecture.

-The ScriptView app Cocoa app and the ScriptViewDemo.app AppleScript were both tested on a PowerPC Mac running 10.5 and a 64-bit Intel Mac running 10.7.3.

 ### How To